-Download the latest version of the cURL tool if it is not already installed or if you get errors running the curl commands from the documentation.
+Download the cURL tool if not already installed.

 Note: If you're on Windows please see the specific note on Windows extras below.

 Docker and Docker Compose

 You will need the following installed on the platform on which you will be operating, or developing on (or for), Hyperledger Fabric: